cpske/ISP/django/authentication.md

    ]
    ```

-3. (**This seems to be the default**) You need at least one **authentication backend** to authenticate users.
+3. (**This seems to be the default**) You must have at least one **authentication backend** to authenticate users.
 The standard password-based backend included with Django is:
    ```python
    AUTHENTICATION_BACKENDS = (
        # username/password authentication